jmanueltorress/jmanueltorress/README.md

 Welcome to my GitHub profile!

-- 👋 Hi, I'm @jmanueltorress
+- 👋 Hi, I'm @jmanueltorress (Software Developer).
-- 👾 I'm interested in frontend and backend in Web development.
+- 👾 I'm interested in frontend and backend in Web development & Desktop Apps.
 - 🌱 I am currently learning Non-SQL Databases, JavaScript, PHP, Libraries, Frameworks and Mobile Development

 - I like to be constantly learning about technology